ekste/enterprise-data-explorer/README.md

 This is not intended to be a CRUD tutorial app.
 The goal is to show how a senior front-end developer might approach common enterprise SaaS interface problems: reusable table architecture, filtering, sorting, persisted UI state, detail panels, routing, testing, and virtualised rendering for large datasets.

-## Why this project exists

-My professional background is in front-end architecture, design systems, accessibility, performance, SCSS, and enterprise UI development.

-This project exists to demonstrate those strengths in a modern React + TypeScript stack.

 ## Features

 * React + TypeScript application built with Vite